pearc18hackathon/pearc18hackathon/README.md

 * [Contribute or update a bioconda recipe][bioconda_recipe] of interest to you.
 See [slides for additional tips][bioconda_slides].
 See this [list][bioconda_fail] of recipes that need work.
 * Integrate BioContainers with HPC environments
   * Deploy BioContainers directly on your site via Galaxy's hosted Singularity repository.
 See the [tutorial here][cvmfs_singularity].
-  * E.g., best-practice for integrating BioContainers with HPC system environment modules?
+  * Work on best-practices for integrating BioContainers with HPC system environment modules
 * Improve tools and documentation for working with BioContainers
   * Help with this [pull request][biocontainers_pull] to improve tools for working with BioContainers